KTH/style/apps/style-web/src/pages/style/en/components/alert.md

 ## When not to use this component

+- Be mindful of when you use alerts so that you don't overuse them.
+People often tend to miss alerts and using them too often is likely to make this problem worse.

-- Do not use the alert for validation of long forms.
+- Do not use alerts as the only form of validation of long forms.

   - For long forms, always include in-line validation in addition to any error messages that appear at the top of the form.